 “What’s the difference?”

 “You’d know if you were a nurse.”

-“Hey, I’ve got a husband and three teenage sons which means I’ve been on call since 1978, Dr Braindead,” Laverne said, blowing a well-wisher a kiss.
+“Hey, I’ve got a husband and three teenage sons; I’ve been on call since 1978,” Laverne said, blowing a well-wisher a kiss.

 “Five minutes ago you were passing yourself off as a housekeeper.”

-“And now look at me; my mere presence is filling a great void in these people’s hearts,” Nature truly abhors any type of vacuum,” she smirked.
+“And now look at me, my mere presence is filling a great void in these people’s hearts.
+Nature abhors any type of vacuum,” she smirked.